'Best banker in America' blamed for Wells Fargo sales scandal

 Wells Fargo shares were down 0.44 percent at $54.6 in early afternoon trade.

-Additional reporting by David Henry and Elizabeth Dilts in New York and Ross Kerber in Boston; Editing by Muralikumar Anantharaman and Meredith Mazzilli
+Additional reporting by David Henry and Elizabeth Dilts in New York and Ross Kerber in Boston